Doreen Stoves AM PSM JP

 Pradeepa was Chief Legal Counsel of a large local government in Queensland, the Toowoomba Regional Council.
 Pradeepa was the lawyer responsible for human rights law, criminal law, administrative law, government law, and constitutional law at the Law Council of Australia in Canberra.
 Pradeepa worked in senior tax advisory and management positions at PricewaterhouseCoopers and at the Australian Taxation Office.

-Raymond's experiences include sitting on National decision-making panels and senior evidence advisory bodies; leading major service and organisational redevelopment; strategic plan facilitation and oversee national and state-wide training initiatives.
+Raymond's experiences include sitting on national decision-making panels and senior evidence advisory bodies; leading major service and organisational redevelopment; strategic plan facilitation and overseeing national and state-wide training initiatives.
 He holds a range of qualifications including a Masters in Leadership and Management, a Masters of Public Health, a Bachelor of Social Work and has completed the Institute of Company Directors and the International Partnership Brokers Association Programs.

 Paula is a lawyer with extensive experience in the practice of family law, governance and the family violence sector.
 She holds a Bachelor of Arts and Laws from the Australian National University as well as a Graduate Diploma in Family Dispute Resolution.
 She is a Graduate of the Australian Institute of Company Directors.